paleobiotechnology/EMN001_Paleofuran/02-scripts/README.md

     refining the MAGs obtained from metaWRAP for the anceint and modern DNA samples separately, run the refinement pipeline https://github.com/alexhbnr/automatic_MAG_refinement, and summarise the results
+  - `ASMB_rRNA_tRNA_search.Snakefile`: search for the presence of tRNAs and rRNAs in the MAGs that fulfill the completeness and contamination estimates for a high-quality MAG following MIMAG

 3. `QUAL`: analyses related to the data quality